 CMG’s plan is the result of two years of community outreach, though it sits within a series of outreach efforts led by others that started in 2010.
-CMG arrived on the scene in 2017, conducting online and in-person surveys, installing mobile outreach stations, organizing focus groups, and reaching out to the diverse ethnic communities in the area.
+CMG arrived on the scene in 2017 and conducted online and in-person surveys, installing mobile outreach stations, organized focus groups, and reached out to the diverse ethnic communities in the area.
 Vietnamese, Chinese, and Spanish-speaking communities, as well as youth, received particular attention as they are heavy and underserved users of the district.
 Because this area also includes the city’s highest concentration of single-room occupancy buildings in the city and their related services, CMG also reached out to organizers in those communities.

 The plan pulls elements from three possible schemes that were unveiled in 2018.
-Lauren Hackney, ASLA, a landscape architect with CMG, explained the three plans were intended to “provoke conversation,” and allowed CMG to subsequently incorporate the most popular and consistently-desired aspects of the three proposals into the final plan.
+Lauren Hackney, ASLA, a landscape architect with CMG, explained the three plans were intended to “provoke conversation.”
+This process allowed CMG to subsequently incorporate the most popular and consistently-desired aspects of the three proposals into the final plan.

 That balancing act is one of the project’s biggest challenges: designing a single framework for many desired needs and overlapping jurisdictions and for a client composed of eight city agencies.
 “One of the real sincere challenges is how you get such a diverse spectrum of stakeholders to talk about identity — and about this place that everybody in San Francisco has a relationship with,” Hackney said.
 From protests to City Hall marriages, from the library to the farmers’ market, the ways people experience the space are numerous and varied.